Definitions: Dimension, World, Chunk, Biome

-Also, the links between the classes are somewhat convoluted.
-For example, the WorldProvider class has a WorldType as well as a BiomeProvider and ChunkProvider instances, but WorldType generates those instances.
+Warning: The links between the classes are somewhat convoluted.
+For example, the WorldProvider class has a WorldType as well as a BiomeProvider and ChunkGenerator instances, but WorldType generates those instances.
 So you have to make sure they all properly reference each other.

 Here is a brief overview of the various classes related to generation.

-- WorldProvider: The WorldProvider associates an instance of BiomeProvider, WorldType (instance field is called terrainType) and ChunkProvider.
+- WorldProvider: The WorldProvider associates an instance of BiomeProvider, WorldType (instance field is called terrainType) and ChunkGenerator.
 Also has methods to help assess aspects of the world like getBiomeForCoords().